johnlwhiteman/DataBreachStockPredictions/README.md

 # Security Data Breaches

-*A simple project to track and predict stock prices after a data breach is publically announced.*
+*A simple project to track and predict stock prices after a data breach is publicly announced.*

 | ID | Name | Symbol | Date |
 |----|------|--------|------|